groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/qrcode/pdf.en.md

     # feature loop
     - title: "Customizable Signature Modification"
       content: "Update and refine previously applied signatures by adjusting content, placement, color, size, and other attributes to meet your specific needs."

+    # feature loop
+    - title: "Efficient Signature Removal"
+      content: "Streamline your document management by programmatically removing unwanted signatures.
+Whether dealing with digital certificates or other signature types, removal can be done swiftly and effectively."

   code_samples:
     # code sample loop